astronomer/docs/software/houston-api-examples.md

 description: Examples of some of the most common queries you might make to the Astronomer Software Houston API
 ---

-Use the following example Houston API requests as the basis for your applications developed for Astronomer Software.
+Use the following example Houston API requests as the basis for the applications you develop for Astronomer Software.

 ## Example queries

-The following sample queries can be used to retrieve common information for specific Astronomer objects.
+You can retrieve common information for specific Astronomer objects by using the following sample queries.

 ### Query Deployment details

-The `workspaceDeployment` query can be used to retrieve details about a Deployment in a given Workspace.
+You can use the `workspaceDeployment` query to retrieve details about a Deployment in a given Workspace.
 It requires the following inputs:

 - **Workspace ID**: To retrieve this value, run `astro workspace list`.
 Alternatively, open a Workspace in the Software UI and copy the value after `/w/` in your Workspace URL (for example `https://app.basedomain/w/<workspace-id>`).
 - **Deployment release name**: To retrieve this value, run `astro deployment list` in your Workspace.
-Alternatively, you can copy the **Release name** from your Deployment's **Settings** tab in the Software UI.

-and can return any of the fields under `Type Details`:
+Alternatively, you can copy the **Release name** from your Deployment's **Settings** tab in the Software UI. and can return any of the fields under `Type Details`, such as:

 - `config`
 - `uuid`